 Furthermore, current knowledge on the role of IWB on human capital acquisition is also still very limited.
 Finally, there is still an imperfect understanding of the reasons why evaluations of IWB in continental Europe can substantially differ from those in the US or the UK.

 Permanent in-work benefits (IWB) often increase labor force participation by single mothers and reduce in-work poverty.
 In the UK and the US, these effects appear to be accompanied by improved indicators of health and life satisfaction for the beneficiaries, as well as some positive effects detected on their children.
 There is also a broad consensus that IWB can improve the redistribution of income.
 Still, IWB have a negative impact on low wages in the absence of downward wage rigidities, which reduces their redistribution effects.

 IWB should not be implemented in isolation.
-They should be seen as part of a broader package of support to low-income families, including, in particular, access to subsidized childcare facilities, health care, and housing.
-Furthermore, possible constraints on the labor demand side should not be forgotten.
-Finally, some groups can be so disenfranchised that other approaches will be needed for them.
+They should be seen as part of a broader package of support to low-income families, including, in particular, access to subsidized childcare facilities, health care, training, and housing.
+Furthermore, plausible constraints on the labor demand side should not be forgotten.
+Finally, some groups can be so disadvantaged that other approaches will be needed for them.

-As far as the design of IWB is concerned, one should first avoid temporary IWB, as their evaluation is rather negative.
-In addition, a lack of knowledge regarding the structure of the tax and benefit system is widespread among the target population.
-The complexity of some IWB schemes, or of their interactions with the broader tax and benefit system, is a pervasive difficulty.
+As far as the design of IWB is concerned, a lack of knowledge regarding the structure of the tax and transfer system is widespread among the target population.
+The complexity of some IWB schemes, or of their interactions with the broader tax and transfer system, is a pervasive difficulty.
 All this affects the take-up rate of IWB negatively.
 Therefore, tax reforms need to be easily understood by their intended beneficiaries.
 One potential solution worth considering is whether the IWB should be excluded from taxable income (a feature which is standard in the US).
 Finally, in a context of disruptive trends that could lower labor demand, the close connection between IWB and the holding of a job could become misplaced.

 © Bruno Van der Linden